sailpoint-oss/golang-sdk/api_v2025/docs/Methods/NotificationsAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := bobsmith@sailpoint.com # string | Returns the MX and TXT record to be put in your DNS, as well as the MAIL FROM domain status # string | Returns the MX and TXT record to be put in your DNS, as well as the MAIL FROM domain status xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true")
+    id := `bobsmith@sailpoint.com` // string | Returns the MX and TXT record to be put in your DNS, as well as the MAIL FROM domain status # string | Returns the MX and TXT record to be put in your DNS, as well as the MAIL FROM domain status xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true")

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..NotificationsAPI.GetMailFromAttributes(context.Background()).Id(id).XSailPointExperimental(xSailPointExperimental).Execute()
+  resp, r, err := apiClient.V2025.NotificationsAPI.GetMailFromAttributes(context.Background()).Id(id).XSailPointExperimental(xSailPointExperimental).Execute()
+	//resp, r, err := apiClient.V2025.NotificationsAPI.GetMailFromAttributes(context.Background()).Id(id).XSailPointExperimental(xSailPointExperimental).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `NotificationsAPI.GetMailFromAttributes``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)